Updated: Dec 5, 2022

 Scheduled Visitation.
 When parents decide on their own custody, they must usually establish a visitation (or timeshare) schedule.
 This is a schedule of when the children will see each parent.
 It could include vacations, holidays, or other special occasions.

 Reasonable Visiting.
-If the parents get along, they can consent to a more flexible visitation schedule.
+Parents can consent to a more flexible visitation schedule if they get along.
 There are no fixed times or dates when the children must be with and parent in this case.
 Instead, visitation is decided by what is best for the parties concerned.

 Supervised Visitation.
 If a court determines that a noncustodial parent poses a danger to a child, supervised visitation may be required.
-This means that the noncustodial parent is not allowed to spend time with the child alone.
+This means that the noncustodial parent cannot spend time with the child alone.
 Rather, the visit must be accompanied by the custodial parent, a trustworthy adult, or a specialist.

 No Visitation.
 A court may decide that allowing a parent to have some physical contact with their child is unsafe.
 This may be the case if one of the parents is addicted to drugs or alcohol or has a history of domestic abuse or abusive conduct.
 In these cases, the noncustodial parent's right to meet with the child could be completely refused.